-Most great stories begin with

-a questionable

-decision.
-This

-questionable decision of course felt

-like a magnificent

-idea at first.
-I

-decided, with the

-help of my smart

-friend Andrea,

-that I could successfully finish

-The Last Annual

-Vol State 500k.
+Most great stories begin with a questionable decision.
+I his questionable decision of course felt like a magnificent idea at first.
+I decided, with the help of my smart friend Andrea, that I could successfully finish The Last Annual Vol State 500k.

-I relentlessly followed the 2020 race and then clung to my phone for what seemed like an eternity waiting for the 2021 registration to open.
+relentlessly followed the 2020 race and then clung to my phone for what seemed like an eternity waiting for the 2021 registration to open.
 While mindlessly scrolling Facebook, I found that someone had announced the race was open.
 Alas, the post was about five minutes old.
 I was sure I was out of luck but hopped over to UltraSignup anyway.
 Like a crazed woman, I ran outside and pointed my phone to the sky to get the best internet signal.
 Oh, the things we resort to in rural America.
 To my surprise I instantly was in.
 Gleeful screams, jumping and panic ensued.
 I was a whirlwind of emotion, bouncing like a pinball off the walls.
 My husband had zero clue as to what was happening and was most likely searching for the number to the nearest mental hospital.
 Within a matter of minutes, we were informed that there was a glitch in the system and entry would be resumed later.
 Was I in?
 Was I out?
 I really couldn't tell you if I waited minutes or hours, but it felt like days.
 My husband clearly grew more concerned by the minute as I sat on the edge of my chair, biting my nails and frantically rocking back and forth.
 It was becoming clearer to him that I should be committed.
 Some small shred of luck finally came my way.
 Only a handful of us had entered the race on round one, so we were allowed to keep our spots.
 Again, with the screams and jumping.
 It felt like the biggest running high of my life, and I wasn't even close to the starting line yet.
 And this is where the LAVS roller coaster began.
 I had just under a year to train.
 How on earth does one train for 314 miles in Tennessee in July?
 Fabulous question, especially when you live in the high desert of Oregon.
 Heat I can handle, in fact, I love it, but humidity made me nervous.
 Where I live poses some hurdles.
 I am the only runner where I live, so I have no training partners and no exercise facilities.
 There are no routes I can take that allow me to refuel and there definitely aren't any restrooms.
-Turns out these would be huge assets in the long run (yes, pun intended).
+Turns out these would be huge lutely flew by.

-Well, all those months absolutely flew by.
 Life seemed to be a blur.
-Where did my training time go and had I done enough?
-I surely knew I had spoken about Vol State plenty.
-People willing to mentor me (Chris, Scott, Bev and Scott #2) for the entire year were probably ready to change their phone numbers.
+Where did went down outside, and the power went out.
+While I my training time go and had I done enough?
+I surely was prepared for heat and not rain, I was really startknew I had spoken about Vol State plenty.
+People ing to see why people had continually told me the willing to mentor me (Chris, Scott, Bev and Scott #2) LAVS course will laugh at your "plans".
+Any fantasies for the entire year were probably ready to change I had of how I would handle this race were quickly their phone numbers.
 And my husband?
-Probably still thinking he married a crazed lunatic.
+Probably being washed away in the downpour.
+As the weathstill thinking he married a crazed lunatic.